scylladb/scylla-rust-driver/benchmarks/README.md

 # Driver benchmarks

-Micro-benchmarks that measure, for each request scenario:
+Micro-benchmarks that measure, for each scenario:

 - **instructions** executed (via Callgrind),
 - **allocations** — the number of heap blocks allocated (via DHAT), and